-Accredited Nursing Schools in New Jersey – Information & Rankings for 2020
+Nursing Schools in New Jersey - 2020 Rankings

 An aging population and growing number of individuals with chronic illnesses such as diabetes, asthma, heart disease, and obesity are straining New Jersey’s health care system almost to the breaking point.
 More than half of New Jersey’s current nurse workforce is between the ages of 46 and 50, and that means retirement is in their near future.
 Compounded by a nursing shortage that has already left 17 percent of hospital staff jobs unfilled, it’s a fair bet that the demand for graduates from accredited nursing schools in New Jersey will soar over the next few years.
 In fact, experts say that the Garden State is going to need an additional 40,000 nurses by 2020 to meet its health care needs.

-Following are the 10 Best Accredited Nursing Schools in New Jersey for the Year – 2020
+Following are the 10 Best Accredited Nursing Schools in New Jersey for 2020

 1. Seton Hall University, South Orange